Alex Russell (actor)

+Alexander Andrew Russell (born 11 December 1987) is an Australian actor and director.
+He made his film debut in the thriller film Wasted on the Young (2011) before his breakout with a starring role in the found footage superhero film Chronicle (2012).

+Russell had starring roles in the films Bait 3D (2012) and Believe Me (2014), and supporting roles in the films The Host (2013), Carrie (2013), and Unbroken (2014).
+In the mid-to-late 2010s, Russell starred in the films Goldstone (2016) and Jungle (2017), and had a supporting role in the biographical film Only the Brave (2017).
+He had a main role as Jim Street on the first six seasons of the CBS action drama television series S.W.A.T.
+(2017–2024).

-Early life
+Early life and education

-Russell was born in Brisbane and grew up in Rockhampton, Queensland.
-He is the son of surgeon Dr. Andrew Russell and nurse Frances Russell.
+Alexander Andrew Russell was born on 11 December 1987 in Brisbane and grew up in Rockhampton, Queensland.
+He is the son of surgeon Andrew Russell and nurse Frances Russell.
 He has a younger brother, Dominic, and a younger sister, Georgiana.

 He finished studies at Rockhampton Grammar School in 2004 and afterward attended the National Institute of Dramatic Art (NIDA) in Sydney.

 Career

 Russell made his debut in the 2010 film Wasted on the Young.
 In 2011, he appeared in two short films, The Best Man and Halloween Knight.
 He directed a short film as well, titled Love and Dating in L.A., which was featured on El Rey Network's Peoples Showcase: Horror Edition.

 In 2012, Russell starred in Josh Trank's found footage science fiction film Chronicle, which was a critical and commercial success.
 A year later, he featured in Kimberly Peirce's remake of Stephen King's Carrie as Billy Nolan, a role originated by John Travolta.
 In 2014, he starred in the independent film Believe Me.